Category Archives: Alcoholism

 When comparing levels of care in drug treatment, it’s immediately apparent that residential and inpatient rehab options have the advantage of a much higher intensity of counseling and 12-step support than outpatient or even partial hospitalization programs.
 Residents often receive up to 6 hours per day of counseling or therapy, in addition to daily 12-step meetings, process groups, and more.

-7. Self-sabotage is much tougher in a residential environment
+7. Self-sabotage is much tougher in a residential treatment environment

 Substance users are masters of self-sabotage, and this often takes the form of “undoing” their progress in treatment as the process unfolds.
 Recovering from drug or alcohol addiction is a massive step, and there are many uncomfortable challenges along the way.
 Substance users will often have an important breakthrough in a treatment session, only to drive by their dealer’s house on the way home or pick a fight with a family member later that evening.